-For those who wish to alter their nose, rhinoplasty surgery can create significant and notable enhancements.
+For those who wish to alter their nose, rhinoplasty surgery in Miami can create significant and notable enhancements.
 However, before undergoing the procedure, patients must decide between the two surgical approaches available: open vs. closed rhinoplasty surgery.

 As one of the most sought-after plastic surgery procedures, undergoing a rhinoplasty can help make significant cosmetic enhancements and physical functioning improvements to the nose.
 For example, the surgery could straighten crooked noses, reduce bulbous nose tips, and narrow more prominent nostrils.

 In addition, a cosmetic surgeon can correct a patient’s nose asymmetry through the procedure to enhance facial proportions and restore facial symmetry.
 Beyond cosmetic motivations, getting a rhinoplasty surgery can be medically beneficial for many patients.
 The surgery corrects breathing difficulties because of a deviated septum, chronic sinus infections due to structure abnormalities, and congenital disabilities, such as a nasal deformity that results from a cleft lip.

 Some individuals look for more subtle changes to their nose’s appearance, making a closed rhinoplasty procedure ideal.
 A closed procedure avoids a visible scar, causes less swelling, and maintains more of the nose’s inherent support structures.
 Because skin is left attached in place throughout the procedure, the surgeon is able to judge what the true tip shape or bridge height would be from an external view throughout the operation.
 Some changes to the nose, such as narrowing the nostrils, simply require external scars to the side of the nostrils in order to accomplish the task.
 The downside to this technique for some surgeons, however, is that there is a more limited view of the nose’s bone and cartilage, sometimes making alterations more challenging.